- Class Session: 1 days class / 2 sessions / morning / afternoon

 - Tart Tatin (caramalised apple puff pastry tart)

-1. Mille-Feuille (Napoleon)
+1. MilleFeuille (Napoleon)

 - Learning Outcome:

-- Understand the process of laminating dough, folding and rolling layers of butter and dough to create the delicate, flaky layers.
+- Understand the process of laminating dough, folding and rolling layers of butter and dough to create delicate, flaky layers.

 - Baking the Puff Pastry: Master the art of baking puff pastry to achieve a crisp, golden-brown finish.
 Learn: